 Wake Forest University’s Egypt Summer Program is based at the Kalimat Language & Cultural Centre in Cairo, the capital of the most populous country in the Arabic-speaking world.
 The Centre is located on a quiet tree-lined street in Doqqi, one of the city’s loveliest residential neighborhoods, within easy walking distance of charming shopping boutiques, cafes, and restaurants.
 Students will be housed in a small hotel in the heart of Zamalek, an upscale neighborhood that is an island in the Nile and home to many of the capital’s foreign embassies—and just a short taxi-ride from the Centre.

 Students will spend six weeks in Cairo taking the equivalent of 6 credit hours in Modern Standard Arabic at one of the following levels—Beginning, Intermediate, Upper Intermediate, or Advanced—taught by native speakers who have been specially trained in TAFL (Teaching Arabic as a Foreign Language).
 A Wake Forest faculty member will serve as resident professor in Cairo to oversee the program academics and student housing and organize excursions as well as to teach a 3-credit content course in English in his/her own academic discipline.
-Students thus will not only earn a total of 9 credits but will also enjoy an enriching cultural experience through activities of daily life and excursions to local landmarks like the Pyramids, the Cairo Museum, the Islamic Museum, the Hanging Church, and Ben Ezra Synagogue and faraway sites like Alexandria, Luxor, Aswan, and the Valley of the Kings.
+Students thus will not only earn a total of 9 credits but will also enjoy an enriching cultural experience through activities of daily life and excursions to local landmarks like the Pyramids, the Cairo Museum, the Islamic Museum, the Hanging Church, and Ben Ezra Synagogue.